 Manage/Request Project Disk or STASH Space

-There are two web forms on the RCS Project Management web site for requesting additional quota.
-The recently revised Manage/request Project Disk Space form should be used to request additional Free Baseline Project Disk quota, quota from an existing Buy-in Pool which you already have an allocation from, and STASH quota.
+There are two web forms per project in the Manage SCC Research Projects section of your SCC Management Page for requesting additional quota.
+The Manage/request Project Disk Space form should be used to request additional Free Baseline Project Disk quota, quota from an existing Buy-in Pool which you already have an allocation from, and STASH quota.
 The form now includes, by partition, a breakdown of the allocations from each relevant Pool as well as data on the current usage and available space for the project in each partition.
 If you wish to get an allocation from a Buy-in Pool which your project does not currently have an allocation from, you will need to ask the Buy-in Pool authorizer to grant your project the allocation.
+If you yourself are an authorizer for the Pool, you can make adjustments to the Pool allocations by clicking on the Buy-in Pool name at the top of your SCC Management Page in the Manage Buy-in Storage Pools section (detailed help on managing Buy-in Storage here).
 Free Baseline Project Disk quota allocations may be up to a maximum of 1 TB (1000 GB) with no more than 200 GB of backed up space.
+There is also a 3 TB limit (with no more than 600 GB of backed up space) for each LPI over all of their projects.

-The Purchase “Storage as a Service” Project Disk/STASH allocation form also found on the RCS Project Management web site gives you the option of renting additional space for a shorter term than Buy-in.
+The Purchase “Storage as a Service” Project Disk/STASH allocation form also found on your SCC Management Page gives you the option of renting additional space for a shorter term than Buy-in.
 The minimum purchase amount is 1 TB and the cost is $91/TB/Year.
 Financial contact information is a required element on the form.